-Everyone has a bad night or two, but some people have more trouble fixing their sleep schedule than others.
+How to fall asleep fast in 5 minutes?
+Everyone has a bad night or two, but some people have more trouble fixing their sleep schedules than others.
 If you find yourself up past midnight too often, or just want to fall asleep in under 2 hours for once, these tips can help you on your way to a healthier and more consistent sleep for when you want to sleep.

 1 - Blue Light

 Every website tells you about the dangers of blue light, but what does it really do?
 Is it so much worse than red light?
 The answer is actually in our evolution.

 Our brains are hardwired to be awake in the daytime when it is bright and the sky is blue and asleep at night when it is dark.
 Exposing yourself to a lot of blue light will tell your brain that it’s still bright and blue out there, delaying the production of all those lovely sleep chemicals.

 Doing things as simple as downloading a blue light filter to activate at night, and turning down the brightness of your devices, will help your brain shift into sleep mode earlier.